swift-server-community/mqtt-nio/Sources/MQTTNIO/MQTTNIO.docc/mqttnio-connections.md

 ## WebSockets

 MQTT also supports Web Socket connections.
-Set `Configuration.useWebSockets` to `true` and set the URL path in `Configuration.webSocketsURLPath` to enable these.
+Provide a `WebSocketConfiguration` when initializing `MQTTClient.Configuration` to enable this.

 ## NIO Transport Services